Birds and Habitat Conservation

 Our Potomac Valley Master Naturalist Program has proven to be one of our most popular adult programs.
 Each year, twenty participants are trained in on a variety of natural history subjects including bird identification, soil science, general ecology, and aquatic studies.
 Once participants have completed coursework and volunteer service, they are “certified” to help with citizen science projects and educational programs across the state.

-Potomac Valley Nature Photographers is a group within PVAS, composed of novice, intermediate and advanced photographers who love to capture nature’s beauty through photography.
-Each month they gather to learn new skills, share favorite photos, receive feedback on their shots, and enjoy learning from each other.
-Anyone is welcome to join.
+Potomac Valley Nature Photographers is a group within PVAS, composed of novice, intermediate and advanced photographers who love to capture nature’s beauty through photography, but the group is currently inactive.